knative/client/test/README.md

 ### Running tests with HTTPS

-When running tests against a Knative cluster configured with `defaultExternalScheme=https`, use the `--https` flag to make tests expect HTTPS URLs for services:
+When running tests against a cluster configured to use HTTPS, use the `--https` flag to make tests expect HTTPS URLs:

 ```bash
 test/local-e2e-tests.sh --https
 ```

-This is particularly useful for the domain mapping tests, which need to know whether to expect HTTP or HTTPS URLs from services.

 ### Running E2E tests as a project admin